arrowsjs/arrows/README.md

 #### Any

-Like the all combinator, the any combinator sequences multiple arrows in parallel; unlike the all combinator, the any combinator will allow only one branch of execution to complete.
+Like the All combinator, the Any combinator sequences multiple arrows in parallel; unlike the All combinator, the Any combinator will allow only one branch of execution to complete.

-Each arrow used as input to the any combinator must be asynchronous (at some point during its execution).
+Each arrow used as input to the Any combinator must be asynchronous (at some point during its execution).
 The arrows will begin to execute in-order.
 Each arrow will be partially executed and waiting for an external event (user click, timer, Ajax response).
 The first arrow to resume execution will be allowed to complete, and the event listeners in all the